 . . . . . . . . . .

-If you intend to include Christ Church in your legacy planning or have already done so, please complete a form in the Office of Stewardship so that we may acknowledge your generosity and include you in Oak Circle celebrations.
+If you intend to include Christ Church in your legacy planning or have already done so, please complete and return this form to the Office of Stewardship so that we may acknowledge your generosity and include you in Oak Circle celebrations.